Harry Barton was the third-string catcher for the

 Services will be held Friday at 2 p.m. at the Patterson funeral home, Baltimore and Monroe, Media.
 There will be no viewing.
 The body will be cremated.

-The February 9 issue of the Sporting News also includedtilding at the corner of ers in the third story of the f an obituary:
+The February 9 issue of the Sporting News also included an obituary:

 Harry L. Barton, who caught 18 games for the American League champion Philadelphia Athletics in 1905, died January 25, at Crozer Hospital in Upland, Pa.
 He had celebrated his eightieth birthday five days before.